1. Home

 When your solar power system sends excess electricity to the grid, your utility may add credit to your energy bills through a net metering or net billing program.
 The value of this bill credit will vary depending on where you live and will rarely be equal to retail energy rates.

-For example, a utility might charge $0.12 per kWh for power drawn from the grid, but your net billing credits may only be worth $0.05 per kWh.
-Without a battery, this means that every time you export solar energy to the grid, you may be compensated at a rate less than what you expect to pay for electricity later that evening.
+For example, a utility might charge $0.12 per kWh for power drawn from the grid, but your net billing credits may be worth only $0.05 per kWh.
+If you’re exporting solar energy to the grid, you may be compensated at a rate less than what you’ll pay for electricity later that evening.

-In this scenario, battery storage could make your home’s solar energy system more economical with the ability to capture and use more of the electricity you generate in place of utility power.
+In this scenario, battery storage could save you money with the ability to capture and use more of the electricity you generate in place of utility power.

-Many utility companies across the US are implementing time-of-use (TOU) rates, in which the price of grid electricity depends on the time of day it is consumed.
-Also known as demand-based pricing, time-of-use energy rates are usually highest in the early morning or late afternoon and evening.
+Many utility companies have time-of-use (TOU) rates, in which the price of grid electricity depends on the time of day it is consumed.
+Time-of-use rates are usually highest when demand is higher, in the early morning and late afternoon-evening when people are home and using power.

 While TOU prices affect electricity rates for all utility customers, they can also influence the value of your solar net metering credits throughout the day.
 In areas with TOU rates, you can maximize the economic benefits of your renewable energy system by storing, using, and sharing your solar electricity from your battery strategically in line with grid electricity rates.